Frequently Asked Questions

 Will Star Homeschool Academy provide lessons to be followed at home during the week?

 Yes; each student will receive a course lesson plan for each subject which outlines the class lessons and activities and at-home course work.
 We believe that students who follow the course lessons at home will have a richer classroom experience.
-However, following the course lessons at home is optional.
+However, Star does not cover every subject so parents are responsible for selecting and implementing curriculum in reading/phonics instruction (K-2nd) and spelling (2nd-8th).

 Will my student's homework be scored and will I receive a score summary?